microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // @beta
 export type HorizontalPosition = "start" | "end" | "left" | "right" | "unset";

-// Warning: (ae-incompatible-release-tags) The symbol "HorizontalScroll" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
-//
 // @public
 export class HorizontalScroll extends FoundationElement {
     // (undocumented)